danae/faylin/docs/README.md

 Uploads a new image.
 Returns:
 - `201 Created` with the newly created image object as body on success;
+- `400 Bad Request` if the body parameters are invalid;
 - `401 Unauthorized` if the request doesn't contain authorization;
-- `415 Payload Too Large` if the content size of the uploaded file is too large, see the capabilities endpoint to fetch the supported size;
+- `413 Payload Too Large` if the content size of the uploaded file is too large, see the capabilities endpoint to fetch the supported size;
 - `415 Unsupported Media Type` if the content type of the uploaded file is unsupported, see the capabilities endpoint to fetch the supported content types.

 #### Body parameters